bytecode-mike/docker-b00t/README.md

 ### Gradle

-The gradle task is named *buildDocker* and it is related to the *build* task, it run after it.
+You can build a Docker image using the*buildDocker* gradle task.
-If you want to create a docker image for this project (using gradle) you need to run the following command:
+The task it is related to the *build* task and it run after it so if you want to create a docker image for this project (using gradle) you need to run the following command:

     gradle buildDocker